ElvisKS123/alu-scripting/README.md

-This repo contains scripting projects
+This repo is containing scripting projects